 Strawberry Hill in its heyday delivered the sweet scent of wild berries, which are particularly pleasant and intoxicating after a downpour.
 Today, the presence of the strawberries is not entirely lost; vigilant examination of the sandy slopes may disclose the whereabouts of a few surviving patches.
 Additional blooms and other equally refreshing plants about the island include the Christmas berry, Dutchman’s pipevine, milkweed, seaside daisy, and Hooker’s evening primrose.

-Boathouse Hours: Boat rentals are offered on a daily basis from 10am to 6pm, depending on how well the weather is behaving.
+Boathouse Hours: Boat rentals are offered on a daily basis from 9 a.m. to 5 p.m.

 Row Boats – $21.50/hour